mossbanay/Psychology-3-4/Questions/Chapter7.md

 #### What is the difference between a synapse and synaptic gap?

-The synapse is the communication between two adjacent neurons whereas the synaptic gap is the small seperation between the axon terminals of the pre-synaptic neuron and the dendrites of the post-synaptic neuron.
+The synapse is the area where communication occurs between two adjacent neurons which is inclucsive of the synaptic gap, which is the small seperation between the axon terminals of the pre-synaptic neuron and the dendrites of the post-synaptic neuron.

 #### What is synaptic growth?

-Synaptic growth refers to the development of extra synapses.
+Synaptic growth refers to the development of extra synapses between neurons in a neural pathway.

 #### What is a 'memory circuit'?

-Memory circuits are the interconnected neurons that makeup memories.
+Memory circuits are neural pathways of interconnected neurons that are collectively involved in the formation and storage of memories.

 ---